 - Not as many ports as other picks

 Best Mid-Range Monitor: BenQ EX2780Q 144Hz Gaming Monitor

 For a 27-inch QHD gaming monitor that offers excellent specs without rising to the more expensive price range of our favorite Razer and Asus monitors, we're fans of the BenQ EX2780Q 144Hz Gaming Monitor.
 It brings some features that our other top picks neglected, such as a built-in 2.1ch speaker system with subwoofer that our sibling site Windows Central called the "best set of built-in speakers I've heard on a monitor to date" in their review.

-The BenQ EX2780Q is also one of the few monitors with a USB-C port, which enables DisplayPort Alt and allows you to sync and charge your laptop simultaneously.
-Beyond that, it features HDRi technology, which is essentially HDR400 but adds in a light sensor that tracks the brightness of your room and adjusts the brightness of the display accordingly, helping to reduce eye strain during long gaming sessions.
+The BenQ EX2780Q is also one of the few monitors with a USB-C port, enabling DisplayPort Alt and allowing you to sync and charge your laptop simultaneously.
+Beyond that, it features HDRi technology, which is essentially HDR400 but adds in a light sensor that tracks your room's brightness and adjusts the brightness of the display accordingly, helping to reduce eye strain during long gaming sessions.

 - Budget-friendly 2K monitor

 - Room-sensing variable brightness

 We can't peek into your office or gaming den and see what kind of PC gaming rig you have now or ask you what kind of games you typically play.
 Many of our top picks come with multiple preset modes based on your favorite game genre.
 Still, each device's core maximum specs will ultimately dictate how well it performs with minimal lag or tearing, as well as how things look once you close your gaming software and open up other work programs.